-- it must be totally obvious from your API's structure how to solve a task - ideally, developers should be able to understand at first glance, what entities are meant to solve their problem - the API must be readable

-- ideally, developers should write correct code after just looking at the methods' nomenclature, never bothering about details (especially API implementation details!) - it is also essential to mention that not only should the problem solution (the "happy path") be obvious, but also possible errors and exceptions (the "unhappy path") - the API must be consistent - while developing new functionality (i.e., while using previously unknown API entities) developers may write new code similar to the code they have already written using the known API concepts, and this new code will work.
+- It must be totally obvious from your API's structure how to solve a task: - Ideally, developers should be able to understand at first glance, what entities are meant to solve their problem - The API must be readable: - Ideally, developers should be able to write correct code after just looking at the methods' nomenclature, never bothering about details (especially API implementation details!) - It is also essential to mention that not only should the problem solution (the "happy path") be obvious, but also possible errors and exceptions (the "unhappy path") - The API must be consistent: - While developing new functionality (i.e., while using previously unknown API entities) developers may write new code similar to the code they have already written using the known API concepts, and this new code will work.